AntL4b/anthill-framework/README.md

 Here is an example of how 3 layers of configuration can work.

 > [!NOTE]
-> Middleware inheritance is cumulative so the 3 layers of middleware will be applied successively
+> Middleware inheritance is cumulative so the 3 layers of middleware will be applied successively.
-> From Anthill to Handler during runBefore and in reversed order during runAfter
+> From Anthill to Handler during runBefore and in reversed order during runAfter.
-> See more in [Middlewares](#middlewares) section
+> See more in [Middlewares](#middlewares) section.

 ## Basic REST todo example